Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 Lately, visitors have been forced to use their cellphones to direct my attention to their presence.
 I blame them for not knocking loudly enough but, to be fair, the problem is mine.
 As I march dodderingly into old age, so has my ability to hear.

-In an effort to alleviate this problem, I searched Amazon.com, examining a variety of doorbells ranging in price from less than ten dollars to well over a hundred.
-Most of these devices were wireless and many appeared to be a hybrid, incorporating both doorbell and security-related features.
+In an effort to alleviate this problem, I searched Amazon.com, examining a variety of doorbells ranging in price from less than 10 dollars to well over 100.
+Most of these devices were wireless, and many appeared to be a hybrid, incorporating both doorbell and security-related features.